-• We have an HSE Committee reporting directly to the entire Board of Directors of Westwater.
-This committee will be replaced with an ESG Committee with a charter that reads, in part:
+We have a Safety and Sustainability Committee that reports directly to the entire Board of Directors of Westwater.
+The Safety and Sustainability Committee held two meetings in 2022.
+The Committee's charter reads, in part:

-The ESG Committee's primary purposes are to:
+The Committee's primary purposes are to:

-- (1) provide advice, counsel and recommendations to management, who have primary responsibility for: - health, safety, loss prevention issues and operational security, - issues relating to sustainable development, environmental management and affairs, community relations, human rights, government relations and communications;
+- provide advice, counsel and recommendations to management on: - o health, safety, loss prevention issues and operational security, and - o issues relating to sustainable development, environmental management and affairs, community relations, human rights, government relations and communications; and